 Conclusion on this blueberry lemon sourdough bread recipe

-Since the bread has no whole grain it is white bread with a soft crumb.
-As soft as a classic sourdough bread gets.
+Since the bread has no whole grain, it is white bread with a soft crumb.
+It is as soft as classic sourdough bread gets.

 The crust is deeply caramelized and super crunchy.
-Whatever blueberries stuck out of the dough, popped in the heat, and gives the bread a gorgeous look.
+Whatever blueberries stuck out of the dough popped in the heat, giving the bread a gorgeous look.

 The taste of sweet blueberries in the bread is great, and the lemon zest is fragrant and citrusy and stands up against the sweet blueberries.

-It’s a bread that goes well with some wonderful butter, or maybe with anything where you’d put a jam on.
-So maybe a good piece of cheese.
+It’s a bread that goes well with some wonderful butter or with anything you’d put jam on, so maybe a good piece of cheese.

-I really enjoyed it; it is not the last bread that enters my oven.
+I enjoyed it; it is not the last bread that enters my oven.

 This is my recipe for blueberry lemon sourdough bread.
 I hope you will try to make it.
 If you make this recipe and post it to Instagram, please tag me as @foodgeek.dk so I can see it.
 That will make me very happy.